 - Acquire the skills to effectively communicate and negotiate across cultures, languages, and literacy levels, including the use of key tools to improve communication.

-A focus on achieving equity in healthcare is consistent with our GME program and the Capital Area Health Consortium’s member institutions’ missions:
+Achieving equity in health care is consistent with our own GME program and the Capital Area Health Consortium’s member institutions’ missions, as described here:

 - UConn GME program: Our commitment to DEI relates to our community of faculty, residents, and staff as well as the patients we serve.
 We value diversity, equity and inclusion in all aspects of health care including providing excellent patient care, within our academic and professional communities, and in research.
 Our faculty and residency programs recognize the important role diversity plays in creating a culture of collaboration and teamwork.
 To that end, our strategic effort and goals are as follows: